NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2014-11-05-Raster-Data-In-R.md

 ## Challenge Yourself

-<i class="fa fa-star"></i> ** 1**  What happens if you change the number of colors in the terrain.colors command?
+<i class="fa fa-star"></i> What happens if you change the number of colors in the terrain.colors command?
+<i class="fa fa-star"></i> What happens if you change the zlim values in the image command?
+<i class="fa fa-star"></i> What are the other attributes that you can specify when using the image command?
 {: .notice}

-2. What happens if you change the zlim values in the image command?
-3. What are the other attributes that you can specify when using the image command?